activisthandbook/activisthandbook/articles/index.md

   actions:
     - theme: brand
       text: Start reading
-      link: /organising/protest
+      link: /introduction
     - theme: alt
       text: Join us
       link: /join
 features:
   - icon: ✊
-    title: Become a Social Activist
+    title: Become an activist for social change
-    details: Learn how you can get started as activist and bring about social change.
+    details: Learn how you can get started as activist.
+We are here for all green, progressive and social activists.
 We explain what activism is and how you can make a difference with community organizing.
   - icon: 📢
-    title: Plan a Campaign Strategy
+    title: Plan a campaign strategy
-    details: Achieve your goals by finding out what strategies and tactics are most effective.
+    details: Achieve your goals by finding out what strategies and tactics are most effective for your nonprofit or activist movement.
 Get inspired by our examples of policital campaigns around the world.
   - icon: 🌊
-    title: Start a Grassroots Movement
+    title: Start a grassroots movement
-    details: Find out what bottom-up campaigning entails and get started with distributed organizing.
+    details: Learn how to get together a group of people using bottom-up campaigning.
+And grow your movement using distributed organizing and other strategies.
   - icon: ❤️
-    title: Learn how to prevent an Activist Burnout
+    title: Prevent an activist burnout
     details: Changing the world is stressful.
 Learn how to recognise burnout symptoms, how to deal with anxiety and other mental health challanges that activists deal with.
 ---